4rsp/4rsp.github.io/index.md

 # Others
 ###### newbie pwner ^-^
 Learning by reading other's writeups and practicing with my own words.
-This is where I take a random interesting challenge with a decent writeup and study it.
+This is where I take random interesting pwn related challenges with a decent writeup and study it.

 ## Heap Related
 ### Glibc 2.35